wildtechgarden/zen-theme-hugo-wtg/exampleSite/content/documentation/table-test.md

 +++
-title = "Test default table styling" description = "Test that default tables are responsive and 'zebra' (striped) tables, and that the styles can be disabled" author = "Daniel F. Dickinson" date = "2023-04-23" publishDate = "2023-04-23"
+title = "Test default table styling" description = "Test that default tables are responsive and 'zebra' (striped) tables, and that those styles can be independently managed." summary = "Test that default tables are responsive and 'zebra' (striped) tables, and that those styles can be independently managed." author = "Daniel F. Dickinson" date = "2023-04-23" publishDate = "2023-04-23"